Acceptable reasons for absence include health problems, bereavement and serious personal difficulties.

 Remember: it is your responsibility to catch up with missed work, lectures and other academic commitments.

 If you are not well enough to continue your studies at the University, then you or your school can apply for temporary or permanent withdrawal on medical grounds.
 When you are well and can provide a certificate from your doctor that you are well enough, you will be able to resume your studies.

 It is your responsibility to inform your school when you are absent due to illness or personal reasons.
 You must also inform the relevant funding body if you are absent from your course for 60 days or more in any one academic year.

 If your parent school considers you to be suffering serious ill health and you have chosen not to seek medical help and advice, the school can request that you be declared, by the University, to be medically unfit to continue your programme of study.

 If the University declares you medically unfit to continue your studies, you may be asked to withdraw from your course or programme.

 Once you have been declared medically fit by the university medical officer, you will retain the right of readmission to the University.

 If you are required to withdraw under this procedure, you will be recorded as temporarily withdrawn from the University for reasons of ill health.
-The office of academic appeals and regulation will take the necessary action to have your student record amended and you will only be readmitted if and when you are declared medically fit by the university medical officer.
+The Office of Academic Appeals and Regulation (Student Cases Team) will take the necessary action to have your student record amended and you will only be readmitted if and when you are declared medically fit by the university medical officer.